dankwarteng/alx-low_level_programming/0x03-debugging/README.md

 **Task 3: Leap year**

-          This program converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration.
+          This program converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration